subodhchhabra/Spark-Meetup-Five-Bullet-Points/README.md

 - Submit a link and small description to this google form (http://goo.gl/forms/5K9Ua4kli2)
   - Trying to tie these two methods together.
 Coming Soon. (https://github.com/samtalasila/Spark-Meetup-Five-Bullet-Points/issues/1)

+Follow us on twitter @torapachespark to get live updates and if you would like to join our live chat (we use Slack) please send an email to <torontoapachespark@gmail.com> with "TAS - Slack" as the subject with your full name and email as the content